fenago/katacoda-scenarios/apache-kafka/apache-kafka-serialization/steps/5/text.md

 An analysis of the PlainProducer constructor includes the following:

-- In line //1, the list of the brokers where our producer will be running
+- In line `//1`, the list of the brokers where our producer will be running
-- In line //2, the serializer type for the messages' keys (we will see serializers later)
+- In line `//2`, the serializer type for the messages' keys (we will see serializers later)
-- In line //3, the serializer type for the messages' values (in this case, the values are strings)
+- In line `//3`, the serializer type for the messages' values (in this case, the values are strings)
-- In line //4, with these properties we build a KafkaProducer with string keys and string values, for example,  <String, String>
+- In line `//4`, with these properties we build a KafkaProducer with string keys and string values, for example,  <String, String>

 **Note** that properties behave like a HashMap; in languages such as Kotlin, the properties assignment could be made using the =operator, rather than by calling a method

 We are using a string serializer for both keys and values: in this first approach, we will serialize the values to JSON manually using Jackson.
 We will see later how to write a custom serializer.

-Now, in the src/main/java/kioto/plain directory, create a file called PlainProducer.java with the content of Listing 4.7.
+Now, in the src/main/java/kioto/plain directory, open a file in **vscode** explorer called PlainProducer.java with the content of Listing 4.7.

 The following is the content of Listing 4.7, PlainProducer.java: